nickcanz/search-go/README.md

 For reference, I'm using go version 1.20.2.
 We plan to make two command line applications `load-books` and `search-books` to interact with the dataset and our Elasticsearch cluster.

+## TODO: Set up a cluster on bonsai.io

 ## Initializing the project

-Let's start a  from scratch
+Let's start an application from scratch

 ```bash
 go mod init github.com/nickcanz/search-go